thin-edge/thin-edge.io_examples/StreamingAnalytics/README.md

 ## Optional

-These are not essential to be able to run the examples here, but are recommended if you want to modify or extend the examples or implement a real solution with Apama and thin-edge.
+These are not essential to be able to run the examples provided.
+If you want to modify or extend the examples or implement a real solution with Apama and thin-edge we recommend you follow the guidance on creating, configuring and deploying a project contained within this document.

 - A full installation of [Apama Community Edition](https://apamacommunity.com/downloads/) including Software AG Designer on a laptop or PC.